dichotomies/git-downloader/README.md

 Download subdirectories (only) from a github repository.

 It is only intented to work for subdirectories.
-If you want to download a whole repository, then use `git clone`.

 **Installation**